sjana98/sjana98.github.io/README.md

-# sjana98.github.io this repo is for coursera assignments.
+This repo is for coursera assignments.